 You want to use clean scissors/ shears or a knife to make the cut to avoid passing on dirt or any infection to the plant.
 Use your tools to make a clean cut across your plant in a diagonal way.
 This increase the surface area of the cutting and will help with healthy root growth.

-You will notice that when you cut your Fiddle Leaf Fig Tree that white sap will come out from the cutting.
+You will notice that when you cut the stem that white sap will come out from the cutting.
 This is totally normal to the Fig plant family.
 Make sure you don’t ingest it or get it in your eyes as it will cause irritation.
 If you happen to get it on your skin, it shouldn’t cause too many issues but be wary it can cause some irritation for those with sensitive skin.

 Choose how you want to grow your cutting

 You can choose to grow your Fiddle Leaf Fig Tree directly in potting mix, or place it in water for a few weeks before repotting.
 Both work and are successful methods of propagating.
-Some plant parents don’t use the water method in Fiddle Leaf Fig Trees as they are more sensitive to overwatering compared to some other plants but we have always used the water method and have seen great results.
-Propagating in water also allows better visibility on the stem and roots so you can spot any signs of illness or root rot quickly.
-If you are propagating using potting mix skip straight to step 8.
+Some plant parents don’t use the water method as they can be slightly more sensitive to overwatering compared to some other plants but we have always used the water method and have seen great results.
+Choosing to grow your cutting in water also allows better visibility on the stem and roots so you can spot any signs of illness or root rot quickly.
+If you are using potting mix skip straight to step 8.